Gourmet Foods

-Gourmet Foods is Pakistani chain of food products headquartered in Lahore, Pakistan.
+Gourmet Foods in of food products headquartered in Lahore, Pakistan.
 It has seven processing units across the country and over 100 stores in Lahore.

-It has outlets in Hafizabad, Dera Ismail Khan, Sargodha, Islamabad, Rawalpindi, many in Lahore, Multan, Faisalabad, Gujranwala, Wazirabad, Chakwal, Gujrat, Layyah, Jalalpur Jattan, Sheikhupura, Sahiwal, Multan, Bahawalpur, and Yazman.
-It also has international outlets in London and New York City.

 History

-Gourmet Foods was founded by Muhammad Nawaz Chattha of a small village Kookan Wala near Hafizabad district gujranwala in 1987.
+Gourmet Foods was founded by Muhammad Nawaz Chattha of a small village Kookan Wala near Hafizabad division gujranwala in 1987.
 A small confectionery shop was opened on September 10, 1987, in Gulshan-e-Ravi, Lahore, Pakistan.

 Other business ventures

-The group currently owns a 12 percent stake in Silkbank and has also invested in the magazine publishing, furnishing, and pharmaceutical sectors.

 In 2018, the group ventured into the media industry and launched its news channel GNN.
 The channel is a re-branding of the previously existing Jaag TV network (formerly known as CNBC Pakistan), which Gourmet acquired in 2016 for Rs.
 1.5 billion.